sdonovan1985/imgur-album-downloader/readme.md

-# imgur Album Downloader
+# imgur Gallery Downloader

-This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur album, all at once.
+This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur gallery, all at once.

+This is based off of the Imgur Album Downloader from Alex Gisby (https://github.com/alexgisby/imgur-album-downloader) and works with galleries only.

 ## Requirements